 - Remote Notarization: Many employees of the firm are notaries and adding the digital option has some appeal.
 The process works like this: Instead of being in the same room, the signer and notary connect digitally (video and sound).
 A Remote Online Notarization, or “RON,” provider hosts the transaction.
 The RON/notary upload the document to the RON platform and verify the signer’s identity.
 The notary and signer communicate via the technology, the signer and notary sign electronically, and the notary affixes an electronic seal.
 The RON creates an electronic journal entry, records the notarization, and keeps the records for the required time.
 At Fleming & Curti, notaries are needed mostly for estate planning documents, which also require in-person witnesses.
 Notarizing without a witness is rare, so we opted not to add digital notary credentials.

 - Electronic Notarization: This scenario is even rarer in an elder law practice, where wills and trusts are memorialized on paper.
-With this option, documents exist and are signed and notarized in electronic form.
+With this option, documents move to electronic form for signatures and storage.
 Otherwise, the elements of a traditional, paper notarization apply.
 The notary and signer must be in the same room.

 - Digital Wills.
 Arizona law allows digital signatures on an electronic will.
 The process still requires two witnesses who are physically present, so the signing process is not that much more convenient than a traditional paper will.
 The bigger complications come post-signing.
 The document must be maintained electronically in the continuous custody of a “qualified custodian,” and there are lots of requirements.
 Because of the complexity, Fleming & Curti so far has opted not to venture into that territory.
 To our knowledge, no one else has either.
 (If you know of anyone, let us know; we’d love to talk to them about it.)